clairevwilson/PEBSI/README.md

 The Python Energy Balance model for Snow and Ice (PEBSI) is an open-source glacier energy balance model that simulates the surface energy balance and subsurface mass balance at the point scale.
 It is coupled to the Snow, Ice and Aerosol Radiative transfer model SNICAR which simulates snow and firn albedo.

-Details concerning the model installation, usage, physics, and more will be added to this description soon.

-In the meantime, please email cvwilson@cmu.edu for installation instructions.
+For help getting started with the model, please refer to the [User guide](https://docs.google.com/document/d/1P8eHGUacFa7eR4qt09h6SzFD0XmKZon4F3-xcm6OkU4/edit?tab=t.0#heading=h.xdq3moi791r2).

+For information on the model physics and functionality, please refer to the [Model manual](https://docs.google.com/document/d/1skLi2KsmpXVVr0Mw3aYVu41SMf5OGHMGAQyU9AGE_iM/edit?tab=t.0#heading=h.bdo995lcdgk2).

+Please note that both links are living documents.
+If you have questions, comments, or suggestions, plesae email Claire at cvwilson@cmu.edu.